Ever wonder what goes into becoming a better photographer?

 Instead, it’s wise to get to know the gear that you already have on hand inside and out.

-When you encounter a fleeting, once in a lifetime shot, it’s infinitely more helpful to have gear that you can quickly and efficiently navigate rather than a mint condition tool that may cause you to fumble around when time is of the essence.
+When you encounter a fleeting, once in a lifetime shot, it’s infinitely more helpful to have gear that you can quickly and efficiently navigate rather than a mint condition tool that may cause you to fumble around.

 Related Post: Time to set Photography Goals (& Achieve Them!)